tiberiucorbu/mercurio_listener/README.rst

 Mercurio
 ========

-Mercurio is a set of components to run commands in a host.
+Mercurio is a set of components designed to run commands in a host.
 Also known as the deployment machine.
-It is designed to be plugglable, so you can run whatever you want to in the host.
+It is designed to be pluggable, so you can run arbitrary commands in the host.

 The aim of Mercurio is to transmit a message to the host.
 The other component required to do this is the Mercurio box.

-Mercurio listener
+Mercurio Lsistener
 -----------------

 Python listener on the serial port that translates the slugs passed into commands in the host machine.